This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What’s important to consider is that cuttings do not have roots.
 This means they struggle to replace the moisture they lose to the air through transpiration.

 A high humidity level must be created for the new plant.
 The amount of moisture a cutting will lose to the atmosphere is complicated.
-Still, a good humidity level can be created by placing a plastic bag or plastic covering around your sprouting plants.
+Still, a good humidity level can be created by placing a plastic bag or covering around your sprouting plants.

 Ensure that there is space for adequate airflow and room for your plant to grow.